x86 architecture

 #3 The chipset asserts INTR, communicates vector PIC2_base+(13-8) to the processor (default: 75h), and then deasserts INTR.
 The processor enters the corresponding interrupt handler, specified by the IVT/IDT.

 #4 The interrupt handler writes 00h to port F0h.
-In response the chipset asserts IGNNE#, allowing an interrupt handler to also execute waiting FPU instructions.
+In response the chipset asserts IGNNE#, thus allowing the interrupt handler to also execute waiting FPU instructions.
 In addition the chipset clears the FP_IRQ input to PIC2.
 Both, IRQ13 and IRQ2 are however still latched in the PICs.
-They will be handled in step #6 below.
+They will be handled in step #6.

 #5 The interrupt handler clears FSW.B/ES.
 This causes the deassertion of FERR#.
 In response the chipset deasserts IGNNE#.
 This will prevent any further unmasked signaled FPU exceptions from being ignored.